maxperutzlabs-ms/SiteToProteinNormalization_in_MultiplexProteomics/README.md

 ## Data Output

-In both cases (i.e. normalization to either MS2-quantified proteins, or MS3-quantified proteins), the output comprises:
+In both cases (i.e. normalization to either MS2-quantified proteins or MS3-quantified proteins), the output comprises:

 - A **modified MaxQuant site table**, filtered for sites that could be normalized to corresponding protein level (i.e. unmodified peptides of the same proteins).
 Contains multiple intensity columns, which are already normalized between samples.
 These are:
 Site intensities (no suffix), interference-adjusted site intensities (suffix `__IFadjust`), underlying protein intensities (suffix `__underlyingProtein`), interference-adjusted underlying protein intensities (suffix `__underlyingProtein_IFadjust`),